metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 Good scheming by Seahawks going into the second quarter, using a combination of runs and screen concepts to matriculate the ball downfield.

 This Seahawks defense acts incredibly idiotic going into the end of a half.
 Playing prevent defense against Kirk Cousins and the Kubiak offense isn't necessary, especially when Kirk has done nothing but throw the ball short all day.

+This Seattle defense hasn't been good all day.
+The biggest positive is that the Seahawks have hit home multiple times on blitzes, though those blitzes have been risky given that their defense has had to resort to man coverage then.